Aerlinger/chorus_extractor/README.md

 order-sensitive difference between them.
 The percentage similarity can be computed as a correlation coefficient scored between zero and one.

-We can then build a correlation matrix by applying a difference between one line and each other lines in the file.
-For N lines in a file, this results in an NxN diagonal matrix.
+We can then build a correlation matrix by mapping the difference between one line against all other lines in the file.
+For N lines in a file, this results in an NxN pseudo-symmetrical matrix.

 Groups of similar lines of text will result in segments of the correlation matrix with high values.

+Chorus features occur in groups of diagonals along the correlation matrix

+Blocks (i.e. large sections) of repeated text can be identified as blocks of white (1.0) within the correlation map.

+The algorithm can

+# Metrics

+*Confidence* *Index* Some lyric files contain more than one chorus, or can contain pre-chorus and chorus, or even multiple choruses.
+Confidence score (0-1) is a measure of confidence.
+1 is complete confidence and 0 is no confidence.
+*Recurse* *Index* How many nestings of similarity *Breadth* *Index* How many

 ## Installation